-- Up to 80 different parameters can be locked in a pattern.
+Up to 80 different parameters can be locked in a pattern.
 A parameter counts as one (1) locked parameter no matter how many trigs that lock it.
-If for example the cutoff parameter of the filter is locked on every sequencer step, there are still 79 other parameters that can be locked. - In GRID RECORDING mode, if you press and hold a trig that contains parameter locks, the [PARAMETER] page keys lights up in red to show where parameters with parameter locks applied resides.
+If for example the cutoff parameter of the filter is locked on every sequencer step, there are still 79 other parameters that can be locked.

+- In GRID RECORDING mode, if you press and hold a trig that contains parameter locks, the [PARAMETER] page keys lights up in red to show where parameters with parameter locks applied resides. - You can add a parameter lock to all the existing trigs on a page by pressing and holding [TRIG] + [PAGE] or [TRK], and then turn a DATA ENTRY knob.